Semicolon-Tech/get-started-with-django/README.md

-# get-started-with-django
+# Get started with django
-A simple Django project
+A sample site